hapax/hapax.github.io/assets/boring.md

 b = \text{argmin}_{k\in B_\mathbb{Z}} |k|.
 $$

-This might actually give us two numbers, $\pm b$, but both of these numbers seem interesting.
+This might actually give us two numbers, $\pm b$, so the negative one is the smallest.
 So there are no boring integers.
 What about boring rational numbers?
 This is somewhat more elaborate, but if $B_\mathbb{Q}$ is the set of boring rationals, we can define the "smallest" boring numbers as those